spring-attic/spring-integration-templates/si-template-projects/adapter/README.md

 # Building

+The template uses *Gradle* to compile and build the project.
+For convenience it uses the *Gradle* wrapper, which is provided as part of the template.
+If you are on a unix-based file system, please ensure that `gradlew` is executable.
+If not, please execute:

+	chmod +x gradlew

-If you encounter out of memory errors during the build, increase available heap and permgen for Gradle:
+If you encounter out of memory errors during the build, increase available the heap and permgen for *Gradle*:

-    GRADLE_OPTS='-XX:MaxPermSize=1024m -Xmx1024m'
+    export GRADLE_OPTS='-XX:MaxPermSize=1024m -Xmx1024m'

 To build and install jars into your local Maven cache: